-Windows 8 comes with two new options to restore your PC to its original state, the Basic Refresh and the Complete Reset feature.
-The Refresh your PC gives you an easy option to restart afresh, while retaining all of your documents, accounts, personal settings, and even the Metro apps you’ve downloaded from the Windows Store.
+Windows 8.1/8 comes with two new options to restore your PC to its original state, the Basic Refresh, and the Complete Reset feature.
+The Refresh your PC gives you an easy option to restart afresh while retaining all of your documents, accounts, personal settings, and even the Metro apps you’ve downloaded from the Windows Store.

 When you refresh a Windows 8 computer, by default, the Metro apps will be restored – but the desktop apps or software are not.
 If you wish, you can create a custom system image that will include your desktop apps or software too.
 Reinstalling all of your Desktop software all over again can be a boring and time-consuming chore.
 When you use this custom system image, in Refresh Your PC, all your desktop software too will be included.

-Create a Custom System Refresh Image using Recimg.exe
+Use Recimg.exe to create a Custom System Refresh Image

 Now move your cursor to the bottom left corner to open the Win+X menu and click on Command Prompt (Admin) to open an elevated CMD.

-In the CMD windows type recimg -CreateImage D:\MySystemImage and hit Enter.
+In the CMD windows type the following and hit Enter:

 Recimg will begin the process of creating a snapshot and writing the image as a wim archive into the specified folder.
 This is expected to take a while, so you may continue to work on your computer, or leave it on and go away and let it finish its task.

-In this way you can create a custom system image for you Windows 8.
-I strongly recommend your creating one as soon as you have completed installing all your Metro apps and Desktop software on you new Windows 8 installation.
+In this way, you can create a custom system image for your Windows 8.
+I strongly recommend you create one as soon as you have completed installing all your Metro apps and Desktop software on your new Windows 8.1 installation.

 Recimg.exe command for creating a recovery WIM image is no longer available on Windows 11/10.